henrypugh/agents/README.md

 When you run the client with the server script, the following happens:

 1. The client launches the server script as a subprocess using stdio communication
-2. The server initializes, registering all tools, resources, and prompts
+2. The server initialises, registering all tools, resources, and prompts
 3. The client establishes a connection and queries the server for available tools
 4. The MCP protocol facilitates communication between client and server
 5. The client displays the tools to the LLM, which can then decide to use them

 ### Connection Flow Explained

-1. **Server Initialization**:
+1. **Server Initialisation**:
    - The `main.py` script creates a FastMCP server instance
    - It imports and registers all tools, resources, and prompts from their respective modules
    - Each module contains a `register_X` function that adds its components to the server